MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/cortana-design-guidelines.md

 ### Handoff

-:::image type="content" source="images/cortana/cortana-backgroundapp-result.png" alt-text="Screenshot of the Cortana canvas for end to end Cortana background app flow using AdventureWorks cancel trip with no handoff":::*AdventureWorks "Cancel trip" with no handoff screen*
+:::image type="content" source="images/cortana/cortana-backgroundapp-result.png" alt-text="Screenshot of the Cortana canvas for end to end Cortana background app flow using AdventureWorks upcoming trip with no handoff":::*AdventureWorks "Upcoming trip" with no handoff screen*

-:::image type="content" source="images/cortana/cortana-backgroundapp-progress-result.png" alt-text="Screenshot of the Cortana canvas for end to end Cortana background app flow using AdventureWorks cancel trip with handoff":::*AdventureWorks "Cancel trip" with handoff screen*
+:::image type="content" source="images/cortana/cortana-backgroundapp-progress-result.png" alt-text="Screenshot of the Cortana canvas for end to end Cortana background app flow using AdventureWorks upcoming trip with handoff":::*AdventureWorks "Upcoming trip" with handoff screen*

 Tasks that take less than 500ms for your app to respond, and require no additional information from the user, can be completed without further participation from **Cortana**, other than displaying the completion screen.